brawlins/brettrawlins.com/src/posts/2013-11-16-the-right-way-to-do-an-ajax-post-in-wordpress.md

     - wordpress
 ---

 For a long time making ajax calls in Wordpress was very confusing to me.
-After reading the [Codex](http://codex.wordpress.org/AJAX_in_Plugins){:target="_blank"} and several articles about it, I think I understand it a little better now.
+After reading the <a href="http://codex.wordpress.org/AJAX_in_Plugins" target="_blank">Codex</a> and several articles about it, I think I understand it a little better now.
 When you stop fighting Wordpress and do it the "Wordpress way" it's not too bad.
 Here's a little plugin that demonstrates how to do an ajax post from the front end the right way.

 My plugin has two files.
 The folder looks like this: